The Institute for Precision Medicine (IPM)

 Announce Pilot Project Funding in

 The Institute for Precision Medicine (IPM; www.ipm.pitt.edu) is a collaboration between the University of Pittsburgh and UPMC.
 The IPM facilitates the movement of precision medicine research into personalized clinical care.
-The over-arching goal is to help researchers and clinicians discover and exploit clinically actionable individual features about risk of disease, disease course, optimal treatment, and response to treatment.
+The over-arching goal is to help researchers and clinicians discover and exploit clinically actionable individual features about risk of disease, disease course, optimal treatment, and response to therapy.

 Deadline for submission of proposals: January 11th, 2019.